 Just because small dense LDL exists, however, that doesn’t mean you should automatically take a drug if your LDL is high.

-Remember, there’s even a “good” cholesterol, or high density lipoprotein (HDL).
+Remember, there’s even a “good” cholesterol, or high-density lipoprotein (HDL).
 HDL is favorable since it scavenges cholesterol from your body and blood vessels.
-The cholesterol taken up by HDL then gets transported to the liver where the cholesterol is recycled to be used again.
+The cholesterol is taken up by HDL, and then gets transported to the liver where the cholesterol is recycled to be used again.

 Inflammation Can Kill You

 If someone shot you with an arrow in the leg, would you want a medicine that just stops the bleeding?
-Of course not – you would want the arrow taken out (under anesthesia, or course!)
-In a way, cholesterol lowering drugs are like drugs that would stop the bleeding in this example.
+Of course not — you would want the arrow taken out.
+In a way, cholesterol-lowering drugs are like drugs that would stop the bleeding in this example.
 The problem is that they don’t address the main cause.
 High cholesterol may actually be a natural response to a different problem: inflammation.

 Chronic inflammation can be measured in the body by measuring C-reactive protein (CRP).
 It looks like CRP may be an even better marker for measuring heart attack risk than LDL.
 Why is it believed that high cholesterol is a response to inflammation?
 Because when under stress, the body gears up to produce more cells and, therefore, produces more cholesterol.